In Memoriam: Those we lost in 2022

 Orrin Hatch, April 23: Former U.S. Senator Orrin Hatch, who served in the U.S. Senate for 42 years, died at 88 in Salt Lake City.
 His cause of death was not specified.
 Hatch was the longest-serving senator in Utah history, spanning the terms of seven U.S. presidents from 1977 to 2019.

 Naomi Judd, April 30: Naomi Judd, the Kentucky-born singer of the Grammy-winning duo The Judds and mother of Wynonna and Ashley Judd, died at age 76.
 “Today we sisters experienced a tragedy.
 We lost our beautiful mother to the disease of mental illness,” the statement said.
 “We are shattered.
 We are navigating profound grief and know that as we loved her, she was loved by her public.
 We are in unknown territory.”
-The statement did not elaborate further.
+Ashley Judd later revealed to “Good Morning America” that Naomi Judd died of a self-inflicted gunshot wound.
 The Judds were to be inducted into the Country Music Hall of Fame the next day.

 May